dn0218/dn0218/README.md

 ## 🚀 About Me

 I am a technical professional with over a year of experience in the telecommunications industry, focusing on Network Engineering and Linux System Administration.
-Currently, I am expanding my expertise by self-studying for the **RHCSA (Red Hat Certified System Administrator)** certification and preparing for **CCNP Enterprise**.
+Currently, I am expanding my expertise by self-studying for the **RHCSA (Red Hat Certified System Administrator)** certification and **CCNP Enterprise**.

 - 🔭 **Currently working on:** Automating server deployments and enhancing enterprise monitoring.
-- 🌱 **Learning:** RHCE (Ansible), CCNP, and CFA (Level 1).
+- 🌱 **Learning:** RHCSA, CCNP.
-- 💬 **Ask me about:** Linux (RHEL/CentOS), Networking (VLANs, VPNs), Zabbix, FreePBX.
+- 💬 **Ask me about:** Linux (RHEL), Networking (VLANs, VPNs), Zabbix, FreePBX.
-- ⭐ **Goal:** To become a cross-domain expert in Network Infrastructure, Systems, and Financial Technology.
+- ⭐ **Goal:** To become a cross-domain expert in Infrastructure, Network and Systems Technology.

 ---